⁉️ FAQs (Frequently asked questions)

 For service animals:

-- a medical letter confirming the need for a service animal,
+- A medical letter confirming the need for a service animal

-- a photo of the animal,
+- A photograph of the animal

-- proof of up-to-date vaccinations, and
+- Proof of up-to-date vaccinations

 For support (or companion) animals:

-- a medical letter confirming the need for a support animal,
+- A medical letter confirming the need for a support animal

-- proof of up-to-date vaccinations
+- Proof of up-to-date vaccinations

 Do I actually own my parking spot and/or storage cage?